Ilcoups/RedLine-Souls-Assetto-Corsa-Server/README.md

 **Note**: This repository contains only configuration files.
 You need to download AssettoServer, track content, and car mods separately.

 Enjoy the drive! 🏁

+---

+<sub>Special thanks to @gaulven for the late-night debugging sessions and helping bring this project to life.
+Your patience and expertise made all the difference. 🙏</sub>